Anaminus/luat/README.md

 	}

 However, this can also be interpreted simply as a readonly function.
 The method tag is used to indicate that a field is, semantically, a method.
+It also works on other table-like types, which may not have ways to define method-like fields.

 ### event